PointCloudLibrary/pcl/mobile_apps/android/ONIRecorder/README.txt

 This is a demo app that grabs and displays (and optionally records) images from the Kinect.

-To build, you will need special versions of libusb and OpenNI, available in /3rdparty/libusb-android and /3rdparty/openni/android.
+To build, you will need special versions of libusb and OpenNI.
+To build them, go to /3rdparty/android and run the provided scripts:

-* Fetch and build libusb using the provided scripts fetch.sh and build.sh.
-* Fetch OpenNI and its Sensor module using fetch-openni.sh and fetch-sensor.sh.
-You don't need to build these.
+./libusb-fetch.sh
+./libusb-build.sh
+./openni-fetch.sh
+./openni-build.sh

-* Run the following (<directory> means the full path to that directory):
+After that, run the following in this directory (<pcl> means the full path to the PCL sources):

-export NDK_MODULE_PATH=<libusb>/android/ndk-modules:<OpenNI>/Platforms/Android/jni:<OpenNI>/Platforms/Android/jni/Modules:<Sensor>/Platforms/Android/jni
+export NDK_MODULE_PATH=<pcl>/3rdparty/android/ndk-modules
 ndk-build
-android update project -p . -n ONIRecorder -l ../../../3rdparty/openni/android/OpenNI/Wrappers/OpenNI.java ant debug
+android update project -p . -n ONIRecorder -l ../../../3rdparty/android/OpenNI/Wrappers/OpenNI.java ant debug